pachyderm/pachyderm/doc/auth/saml.md

    ```

 The rest of this example assumes that your Pachyderm cluster is running in
-minikube, and you're accessing it via `pachctl port-forward`.
+minikube, and you're accessing it via `pachctl`'s port forwarding.
 Many of the
 SAML service provider URLs below are set to some variation of `localhost`,
-which will only work if you're using port-forward and your browser is able
+which will only work if you're using port forwarding and your browser is able
-to access Pachyderm via `localhost` on `pachctl port-forward`'s usual ports.
+to access Pachyderm via `localhost` on the port forwarder's usual ports.

 ## Create IdP test app
 The ID provider (IdP) that this example uses is Okta.
 Here is an example